Skip to main content

 When taking these considerations into account, biorational products can be amazingly effective both as partners in a conventional (e.g. for resistance and residue management) or as solutions in an organic program.

 As a broad-spectrum fungicide with several modes of action, Actinovate can help in the management and control of many common fungal diseases.
-Here are the Top-5 most common fungal diseases in horticulture and how Actinovate can help with their management: Pythium, Rhizoctonia, Powdery mildew, Fusarium, and Botrytis
+Here are the top 5 greenhouse fungal pathogens in horticulture and how Actinovate can help with their management: Pythium, Rhizoctonia, Powdery mildew, Fusarium, and Botrytis

 Pythium